Thursday, December 31, 1903

 him in the hotel not by a guest of the hotel

-The stranger got the clerk's assurance that
+first gaining the clerk's assurance that it

-would be delivered to James Curran as soon as possible.
+would be delivered as soon as possible.

 Wednesday, January 6, 1904 (approximate